 Health Canada's mission is to help the people of Canada maintain and improve their health.
 The Consumer Product Safety Directorate deals with reports of consumer product-related health or safety concerns from industry and consumers.
-Industry reports are received under section 14 of the Canada Consumer Product Safety Act and the Cosmetic Regulations made under the Food and Drugs Act.
+Industry reports are required under section 14 of the Canada Consumer Product Safety Act and may be received voluntarily for cosmetics under the Cosmetic Regulations made under the Food and Drugs Act.

-If the incident you are reporting resulted in a serious injury and medical follow-up may be required, please contact a physician or seek medical attention immediately.
+If the issue you are reporting resulted in a serious injury and medical follow-up may be required, please contact a physician or seek medical attention immediately.

 Health Canada's policy is not to disclose personal information, unless the individual to whom the information relates consents to the disclosure or the disclosure is required or otherwise authorized by law.

-Reports of health and safety incidents involving consumer products and/or cosmetics can be submitted by telephone, fax, e-mail, or through the form provided above.
-What happens when I submit my report?
+Health and safety reports involving consumer products and/or cosmetics can be submitted by telephone or e-mail, or through the form provided above.

-Information regarding the specific store is important if Health Canada is required to contact or visit the location.
+Information regarding the specific store is important to enable Health Canada to contact or visit the location.